This article applies to:

 - Only Session Admins and users with Attendee access permissions will be able to deny a user and transfer markup ownership.

-- A denied user will not be able to re-enter a Session once their markups have been reassigned.
+- A denied user will show up as “grayed” out in the Session Attendee List.
+They will not be able to re-enter a Session once their markups have been reassigned.
 This process is permanent and non-reversible.

 - The Markups List and any pertaining PDF Summary will reflect both the original author of the markups and their current owner.